tapoh22334/voicevox-core-rs/README.md

 ## VOICEVOX CORE Rust Bindings

-This is a Rust FFI wrapper for VOICEVOX CORE.
+This is an unofficial Rust FFI wrapper for VOICEVOX CORE.
 It provides a high-level API for calling VOICEVOX CORE.
 It also provides a low-level API for directly calling the ffi provided by VOICEVOX CORE.